MaherKSantina/MSAutoView/README.md

 @IBOutlet weak var listingView: ListingView!
 ```

-6. Connect the view's outlet to the storyboard view
+6. Connect the view controller's outlet to the view in the storyboard

 7. Set the values anywhere in the view controller and update the view:
 ```swift